cs3216/cs3216.github.io/assignments/mobile/index.md

 Next, we need to ensure that the service worker and cache are up to date.
 For the service worker, the browser will automatically update and install the new service worker script once changes are detected from the server.
-This will kickoff a new sequence of <strong>install</strong> events, followed by an
-<strong>activate</strong> event when the new service worker takes over.
+This will kickoff a new sequence of **install** events, followed by an **activate** event when the new service worker takes over.

 However, cache management, such as purging unused cached data, has to be managed by the service worker itself.
-This should be done in the <strong>activate</strong> callback to ensure that the latest script is used to manage the cache:
+This should be done in the **activate** callback to ensure that the latest script is used to manage the cache:

 ~~~